 Share-Based Compensation.
 In March 2016, the FASB issued authoritative guidance that simplifies several aspects of the accounting for share-based payment transactions, including the income tax consequences, forfeitures, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
-Applied plans to adopt the authoritative guidance effective in the first quarter of fiscal 2018.
-Upon adoption, Applied has elected to continue to estimate forfeitures expected to occur to determine the amount of compensation cost to be recognized in each period.
+The authoritative guidance will be effective for Applied in the first quarter of fiscal 2018.
+Upon adoption, Applied will elect to continue to estimate forfeitures expected to occur to determine the amount of compensation cost to be recognized in each period.
 The new standard will result in the recognition of excess tax benefits in provision for income taxes rather than paid-in capital prospectively, which is expected to increase volatility in Applied's results of operations.
-Applied also elected to apply the presentation requirements for cash flows related to excess tax benefits retrospectively.
-The presentation requirements for cash flows related to employee taxes paid for withheld shares will be presented as a financing activity retrospectively, as required.
+Applied will elect to apply the presentation requirements for cash flows related to employee taxes paid for withheld shares will be presented as a financing activity retrospectively, as required.
 Applied expects cash flow from operations to increase, with a corresponding decrease in cash flow from financing activity as a result of the changes in the cash flow presentation.